bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 #### What

-In the Dev Tools open the “Network” tab and locate the HTML file and click on the “Response”.
-Search for the “style” or “script” tag in the HTML, if there is CSS or Javascript written inline.
+In the Dev Tools open the "Network" tab and locate the HTML file and click on the "Response".
+Search for the "style" or "script" tag in the HTML, if there is CSS or Javascript written inline.

 If there is, check to see if it has whitespace and indentations.
 If it does we can minify it.

 #### How

 We can use our old friend [HTML minifier](http://kangax.github.io/html-minifier/).
-Make sure you select the options “Minify CSS” and “Minify Javascript”.
+Make sure you select the options "Minify CSS" and "Minify Javascript".

 ### Load CSS Before Javascript